lokka30/lokka30/README.md

 Hi!
 I'm a cyber-security student from Western Australia.
 In my spare time, I enjoy writing [libre](https://www.gnu.org/philosophy/free-sw.en.html) software, mostly Java [plugins](https://www.spigotmc.org/resources/authors/lokka30.828699/) for [Spigot](https://spigotmc.org/)/[Paper](https://papermc.io/) servers.
 I'm always interested in exploring the vast worlds of computer science and security. :)

-Aside from the **~50** current + planned Java plugins I wish to complete at some point, I am trying to learn new languages such as JavaScript, C# and Bash so I am able to accomplish more of my ideas.
-I am also studying database management, so I plan on putting this knowledge to use soon™️.
+Aside from the **~50** current + planned Java plugins I wish to complete at some point, I'm learning new languages such as JavaScript, C# and Bash, so I am able to execute more of my ideas.
+I'm also studying database management, so I plan on putting this knowledge to use soon™️.

 <br />
 <br />